Experienced Fort Collins Motorcycle Accident Attorney

 What are the likely causes of Motorcycle Accidents?

-Here are some of the more common ways that motorcycle accidents happen:
+Here are some of the more common ways that motorcycle accidents happen, as noted by a Fort Collins motorcycle accident attorney:

 Weather Conditions: Because motorcyclists are open and exposed, they are more likely to experience safety issues while riding in the rain and/or snow.
 Most of us know that roads are the most slippery when a rainfall has just occurred.
 When a rain has just happened, the roads can be like ice.
 Painted lines on the road surface can also be more dangerous when weather issues have occurred.
 Dry roads are of course much safer as the motorcycle tires have better grip and adhesion.
 In Colorado, we have to deal with weather related issues like rain, snow, hail and ice.
 All of these hazards can increase the chance of being involved in an accident.